ZlataSparrow/Ruble_Volatility_Prediction/README.md

-# Ruble Volatility Prediction
+# 📊 Ruble Volatility Prediction Project
 Time series forecasting of Russian currency volatility using macroeconomic indicators

-## 📊 Ruble Volatility Prediction Project

 This repository explores the long-term volatility of the Russian ruble (RUB ₽) using macroeconomic and geopolitical data from 1992 to 2025.
 The project includes: